shellywanamaker/shellywanamaker.github.io/_posts/2018-04-05-April-Goals.md

     - Come out with an episode each week

 - Data
-  - Organize into master spreadsheet - or at least start the process
+  - Organize into master spreadsheet - or at least start the process (morph data; qubit; EVERYTHING)
   - Add Qubit results to the spreadsheet containing the subset of samples that I'm working with to isolate RNA